rw-oss/omepuller/README.md

 omepuller
 Overview

 omepuller is a tool designed for educational and security research purposes only.
-This executable demonstrates how a malicious actor could inject code into a running instance of an online meeting application (such as Zoom, Microsoft Teams, etc.) and then open the hijacked session in another window.
+This executable demonstrates how a malicious actor could inject code into a running instance of an online meeting application (such as omegle, ome.tv, etc.) and then open the hijacked session in another window.

 WARNING: This tool should only be used in a controlled environment with explicit permission from all parties involved.
 Unauthorized use of this tool is illegal and unethical.
 Features